Just Add Onions for Online Privacy?

 So what about the onions?
 The onion metaphor is used because on each hop along the Tor network, your request is wrapped in another layer of encryption, calling to mind the layers of an onion.
 The onion routing protocol was invented in 1995, at the U.S. Naval Research Lab.
 Mathematicians David Goldschlag, Mike Reed, and Paul Syverson were looking for a way to create internet connections that don't reveal who is talking to whom.
 Their work was picked up in the early 2000s by MIT, received funding from the Electronic Frontier Foundation, and in 2006, the nonprofit Tor Project was founded to maintain Tor's development.

-Tor Browser facelift
+Tor Privacy Browser

 As you can imagine, a software tool conceived by math nerds and MIT grads was a bit geeky and difficult for the less-technically savvy people to use, so the Tor Browser was created to put a user-friendly interface on it.
 The Tor browser is based upon Firefox, and the Tor Project team is a coalition of part-time developers.
 You can download the Tor browser here.